+firearm includes -

-firearm includes a weapon falling within paragraph (a) of the definition of ordnance in section 3.
+- (a) a weapon falling within paragraph (a) of the definition of ordnance in section 3; and - (b) a toy firearm.

 134. Handing over firearm

 - (1) A police officer may require a person the police officer reasonably believes has possession of a firearm, whether or not loaded, in a public place or a vehicle in a public place, to hand the firearm to the police officer for examination. - (2) For the purpose of subsection (1), a police officer may require a person driving or in control of a vehicle to stop the vehicle. - (3) A person must comply with a requirement under this section.